Scaling limit of the random walk on a Galton-Watson tree with regular varying offspring distribution: Proof of Proposition 2

-and the laws of $F^R$ and $F^X$ satisfy $(\mathbf H_l)$(iv). \end{lemma} \begin{proof} The proof is similar to that of Lemma 10 in \cite{de2022scaling}.
-Note that now we can take $\alpha$ as any positive real number, because in the proof of Lemma 25 in \cite{de2022scaling},
+and second the laws of $\mathbf{F}^R$ and $\mathbf{F}^X$ satisfy $(\mathbf H_l)$(iv). \end{lemma} \begin{proof} The proof is similar to \cite[Lemma 10]{de2022scaling}.
+Note that here we can take $\alpha$ as any positive real number, since in that proof

 for any $\alpha>0$. \end{proof}